Richard Graves: Other works

 Graves wrote the 30th number, on "grumbling", in Thomas Monro's Olla Podrida In the Gentleman's Magazine, 1815, pt. ii. p.
 3, are some Lines written by him under an hour-glass in the grotto at Claverton.

 Family

-Graves married Lucy Bartholomew (died 1777), a farmer's daughter from Aldworth, after eloping to London with her around the end of 1746, in August 1747; she bore him a son, Richard, shortly.
+Graves married Lucy Bartholomew (died 1777), a farmer's daughter from Aldworth, after eloping to London with her around the end of 1746.
+In August 1747 they had a son, Richard.
 She had been baptised in 1730, and was uneducated; he had sent her to a private school in London before the marriage.
 His friends did not immediately accept his marriage, but came round to it.

 The couple had four sons, including Richard, Morgan and Danvers, and a daughter.
 Their grandson Richard Charles Head Graves was vicar of Great Malvern.